phil294/tkbash/README.md

 		Close the window programmatically.
 This is equal to the user pressing the X button or pressing alt+f4.
 	--hotkey, --bind, --shortcut
 		Add an action to be executed when a key ("sequence") is pressed.
 Possible sequences: See https://www.tcl.tk/man/tcl8.4/TkCmd/bind.htm#M5.
 Specify the commands to be executed use the --command option.
 Example: "tkbash mygui --hotkey Escape --command 'echo You pressed Escape.'"
 Also see --command note below.
-	--onclose
+	--onclose, --onexit
 		Add an action to be executed when the window is closed.
 Specify the commands to be executed using the --command option.
 Example: "tkbash mygui --onclose --command 'echo tkbash now exits.'"
 The GUI will only exit once the --command has finished.
 Also see --command note below.
 	--exist
 		Prints 1 if the specified <gui_id> belongs to a running window, 0 otherwise.
 	--notitlebar, --nobar, --nocaption, --nodecorations, --tooltip, --popup, --overrideredirect
 		Important: This option is only considered at window creation.
 Thus, it should be part of the very first tkbash call made for this <gui_id>. - Make the GUI unmapped: The window cannot be moved, typed into, have hotkeys assigned etc. The window is automatically always-on-top and does not appear in the panel.
 This option might be interesting for creating a tooltip.
-Appropriate buttons should be configured so the user can actually close the window (see --close).
+Appropriate buttons should be configured so the user can actually close the window (see window --close).
 	--onclick
 		Add an action to be executed when the user clicks anywhere on the gui.
 Specify the commands to be executed using the --command option.
 Example: "tkbash mygui --onclick --command 'echo You clicked the window.'"
 Also see --command note below.

 ELEMENTS
-	button / submit
+	button / submit / b
 		Options:
 			-t, --text, --content <text>
 				The text that will be displayed on the button.